stepgazaille/mmr/README.md

 ```

-## Corpus
+## Test corpus
-A toy corpus built using articles from [The Guardian](https://www.theguardian.com/international) is provided.
+A small corpus built using articles from [The Guardian](https://www.theguardian.com/international) is provided for development and testing.

 ## References